rcsofttech/audit-trail-bundle

 • HTTP and queue transports remain deferred-phase transports; setting defer_transport_until_commit: false does not move them into Doctrine's onFlush transaction window.

-• Use synchronous database transport with fail_on_transport_error: true when compliance requires the write and audit to succeed or fail together.
+• Use synchronous database transport with fail_on_transport_error: true when the write and audit must succeed or fail together.

 • Keep fallback_to_database: true when you want external transport failures to still leave a local audit trail.